roicastrocasal/api-definition/README.md

 ## Product type schema

+The product schema defines:
+* The categories that the product may define
+* The attributes that the product may define
+* The attributes that the variant may define
+* The attributes that the reference may define
+* The states that the product may have and the flow restrictions of them
+* The restrictions of the attributes in product, variant and references

+### Fields description of product schema

 | Field                       | Description                                                                                                                                                                      | Values                                                                                                                                                                                                                                                                                                                                                                                          |
 | :-------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `id`                        | product schema id                                                                                                                                                                |                                                                                                                                                                                                                                                                                                                                                                                                 |